virgesmith/neworder/docs/examples/option.md

 ## Implementation

-We use an implementation of the Monte-Carlo technique described above, and also, for comparision, the analytic solution.
+We use an implementation of the Monte-Carlo technique described above, and also, for comparison, the analytic solution.

 Additionally, we compute some market risk: sensitivities to the underlying price and volatility.
 In order to do this we need to run the simulation multiple times with perturbations to market data.
 To eliminate random noise we also want to use identical random streams in each simulation.
 The model is run over 4 processes in the MPI framework to achieve this.